tytydraco/yessleep/out/Im_Marco_and_I_Signed_Up_for_Some_Strange_Experiments_Part_1.md

 Before people ask why I opened the door, there’s some stuff you should know about me and where I live.

 The stuff about me first.
-I’m really stupid, and o try and help when I shouldn’t.
+I’m really stupid, and I try and help when I shouldn’t.

 Now about where I live.